senlin/so-clean-up-wp-seo/README.md

 **New in this version:**

-* remove HTML comments that show in source code (frontend)
+* hide ad that promotes premium local seo services

 The purpose of the Hide SEO Bloat plugin, a free addon for the Yoast SEO plugin, is to clean up all those unwanted things.